habuka036/wakame-vdc-wiki/en/install-guide.md

     sudo /etc/init.d/rabbitmq-server start

+If you've been following this guide, MySQL should still be running.
+If it isn't running, start it.

+    sudo /etc/init.d/mysqld start

 After all this hard work we should be able to get Wakame-vdc up and running.
 Start the upstart jobs.

     sudo start vdc-dcmgr